akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold inclined his head.
 “It is truth, Your Grace.”

 Henry waved a hand.
 “A woman should speak of women’s things.
 But the bargain is between us, Rauthulfr.”
 He leant forward.
-“The children learn to love – or at least to live – afterward.
-But I have seen matches that were nothing but duty, and I have seen matches that grew into something more.
-I want more for my son.”
+“The children learn to love – or at least to live – afterward.’

+The King turned to face his wife.
+‘Heaven has blessed me with a caring wife, a woman whom I have truly loved.
+But I have seen matches that were nothing but duty.
+I desire a good match for my son that may grow into a fruitful union.”

 “As do I for my daughter,” Harold said.